expo/create-react-native-app/react-native-scripts/template/README.md

 #### Should I Use ExpoKit?

 If you have made use of Expo APIs while working on your project, then those API calls will stop working if you eject to a regular React Native project.
 If you want to continue using those APIs, you can eject to "React Native + ExpoKit" which will still allow you to build your own native code and continue using the Expo APIs.
 See the [ejecting guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md) for more details about this option.

+## Tips and Tricks

+* If you have a local network the prevents your phone from accessing the address that is printed when running the packager, you can often work around this issue by "tethering" your computer to your phone's internet connection.
+Some phones call this feature "mobile hotspot."
+While it's very convenient, if you have a data plan where you pay for data transfer you should be careful when using this feature, especially when installing dependencies from NPM.